sasa1977/workex/README.md

 ## Message manipulation

 By default the worker receives messages as the chronologically sorted list (older messages come first).
-Two alternative implementations are provided.
+Three alternative implementations are provided.

 ### Stack